Over Fluxing in Transformer

-The transformer has two coils wound around the common magnetic core.
-When an alternating voltage is applied to the primary coil, the current flows through it.
-The current flowing in the primary coil produces the magnetic flux.
+The transformer has two coils wound around a common magnetic core.
+When an alternating voltage is applied to the primary coil, current flows through it, producing magnetic flux.

 The magnetic flux produced in the primary coil is proportional to the ratio of the applied voltage to the frequency.
-According to Faraday’s law of electromagnetic induction, the EMF is induced in the primary and as per the Lenz’ law, the induced EMF always opposes the primary current that is responsible for begetting the EMF.
+According to Faraday’s law of electromagnetic induction, the EMF is induced in the primary.
+As per Lenz’s law, the induced EMF always opposes the primary current responsible for producing the EMF.

 E= 4.44 Φf N